pyigm/pyigm/docs/igmguesses.rst

   component, i.e. (N, b, z).
 You can slightly increase/decrease the current values using the keystrokes 'N'/'n', 'V'/'v' and '<'/'>', respectively.
 You can also modify them directly by hand just editing the respective values on the widget itself.
+After done with editing, make sure you press the "Update" button.
   Reliability flags must be chosen from the available list (see above for definitions).
-A string comment can also be entered
+A string comment can also be entered.

 - **Components List** *(middle right)*: This widget displays and allows to navigate between currently defined components.
 The name of the component